-If only summary criteria were described, how can potential applicants access application manuals or other state publications describing the application criteria?
-(CDBG only) Describe the process for awarding funds to state recipients and how the state will make its allocation available to units of general local government, and non-profit organizations, including community and faith-based organizations.
+If only summary criteria were

+described, how can potential

+applicants access application

+manuals or other

+state publications describing

+the application criteria?

+(CDBG only)

+Describe the process for

+awarding funds to state

+recipients and how the state

+will make its allocation

+available

+to units of general local

+government, and non-profit

+organizations, including

+community and faith-based

+organizations.
 (ESG only)

+Identify the method of

+selecting project sponsors

+(including providing full

+access to grassroots faith-

+based and other

+community-based

-Identify the method of selecting project sponsors (including providing full access to grassroots faithbased and other community-based organizations).
-(HOPWA only) Describe how resources will be allocated among funding categories.
+organizations).
+(HOPWA only)

+Describe how resources will be allocated among funding categories.
 The application process for HOME rental housing development funds is competitive.
 See above process for details.
 Describe threshold factors and grant size limits.

-Before an application is scored and ranked, it must meet threshold requirements for the program:

-- 1. The application must be for a qualified residential rental development that meets the HOME Program requirements at 24 CFR Part 92, as amended; - 2.
-The development must meet the low-income housing priorities as identified in the applicable state or local Consolidated Plan; - 3.
-The development is ready to proceed as documented by: - Evidence of appropriate site control; - Zoning approval or application for zoning approval with a letter from the zoning administrator citing that the zoning request is consistent with the local plan or that the local plan could be changed to be consistent with the zoning request; - Evidence of availability of adequate utilities at the site; - · Commitment letters for all sources of financing; - 4.
-Rural Development (RD) Form AD 622 commitment, if applicable; - 5.
-Applicants for HOME CHDO Set-Aside funds must meet the following criteria: - The applicant must be a Community Housing Development Organization (CHDO) certified as such by the Kansas Housing Resources Corporation. - The CHDO must have the capacity to Own, Develop, or Sponsor affordable rental housing, as appropriate to the application, and as defined at 24 CFR 92.300. - 6.
-A complete application any application that is not complete may be automatically rejected.
-Grant awards will not exceed \$500,000.
+Before an application is scored and ranked, it must meet threshold requirements for the program: 1.
+The application must be for a qualified residential rental development that meets the HOME Program requirements at 24 CFR Part 92, as amended; 2.
+The development must meet the low-income housing priorities as identified in the applicable state or local Consolidated Plan; 3.
+The development is ready to proceed as documented by: • Evidence of appropriate site control; • Zoning approval or application for zoning approval with a letter from the zoning administrator citing that the zoning request is consistent with the local plan or that the local plan could be changed to be consistent with the zoning request; • Evidence of availability of adequate utilities at the site; • Commitment letters for all sources of financing; 4.
+Rural Development (RD) Form AD 622 commitment, if applicable; 5.
+Applicants for HOME CHDO Set-Aside funds must meet the following criteria: • The applicant must be a Community Housing Development Organization (CHDO) certified as such by the Kansas Housing Resources Corporation. • The CHDO must have the capacity to Own, Develop, or Sponsor affordable rental housing, as appropriate to the application, and as defined at 24 CFR 92.300.
+6. A complete application - any application that is not complete may be automatically rejected.
+Applications for HOME Rental Development funds will generally not exceed \$750,000, although KHRC reserves the right to adjust this amount based on project underwriting.